Implementing Your Plan to Achieve Visible Expert℠ Status

 Consequently, the expert is often in the role of educating her target audience through seminars, training programs, webinars, speaking engagements, publications and interviews.
 The person must have something to share and not hesitant to share it.

 And don’t be afraid to share the “secret sauce.”
 In many ways, the more value you share, the greater your influence.

 A Final Thought

 The process of becoming a Visible Expert is never really over.
 As we mentioned already, it does become easier as visibility and expert status increase.
 But you must maintain the quality and usefulness of the content you produce and the opinions you share.

 Becoming a Visible Expert is not about faking it.
 It is about focus, planning and genuine expertise.
 And if you do it well, the rewards can accelerate not only a career, but also an entire firm.

-To get started, you may find Hinge’s guide to Becoming a Visible Expert℠ helpful.
+To get started, you may find Hinge’s book The Visible Expert℠ helpful.
 It’s a free download.